British Virgin Islands Yacht Charter | BVI Yacht Charter

 Motor Yachts

 Modern motor yachts are spacious and have large staterooms with private en-suite facilities.
 Depending on the size of the yacht, many can accommodate six or more people.
 Motor yachts can move quickly from one location to the next, thus maximizing your time.
-Motor yacht QTR is a 116-foot Lazaara that charters in the BVI.
+Motor yacht QTR is a 116-foot Lazaara that charters in the Virgin Islands.

 Catamarans